microsoft/symphony/docs/GETTING_STARTED.md

 This command deletes symphony resources that were deployed by executing the `symphony provision` command.
 It utilizes the symphony.json file in ./.symphony/ folder.

-**Note : Configured Symphony Repository workflow can no longer run after the symphony resources are deleted.**
+**Note : Configured Symphony Repository workflow can no longer run after the symphony resources are deleted.
+You need to manually delete the code repo on the SCM.**

 ### Symphony Pipeline Config